 A rare pattern, erythema gyratum repens described as a centrifugally migrating erythematous plaque, has been described.

 BSLE may be associated with urticarial lesions, and pruritus is not always present.
 Healing with milia and/or scarring occurs infrequently.
 However, hypo/hyperpigmentation of the affected skin is usually seen.

-A careful review of the clinical presentation, serologies, histology, and immunofluorescence are required in the process of diagnosis.
+A careful review of the clinical presentation, serologies, histology, and immunofluorescence is required in the process of diagnosis.

-In 1983 Camisa and Sharma proposed the following diagnostic criteria for BSLE which was later revised in 1986:
+In 1983 Camisa and Sharma proposed the following diagnostic criteria for bullous systemic lupus erythematosus, which was later revised in 1986: